Validate Your App Idea and Estimate Before You Build

 Our portfolio apps also went through validation.
 The Plumber Invoices app was validated by talking to dozens of plumbers about their invoicing pain points.
 The Yori Food Scanner was validated by testing with health-conscious users.
 Validation led to better apps that users actually wanted.

-Conclusion: Validate Before You Build
+Conclusion: Validate Before You Scope the Build